CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/data-restore.md

     Help → Support Desk → Restore → Restore Resource Costing
 :::

-Records are created for every Resource in every Cost Category.
+This function creates cost records for every resource in each cost category, ensuring financial consistency in ProcessForce.

 ## Restore Resource Calendar and Employee Calendar